Lunarequest/myblog/content/post/Ultimate_arch_setup.md

 Depends = grep
 ```
 You should also copy all the keys to the /boot partion.
 Next you need to put your  firmware into setup mode and enroll the keys.
-You can follow this guide on how to [enroll the keys](www.rodsbooks.com/efi-bootloaders/controlling-sb.html#setuputil).
+You can follow this guide on how to enroll the keys www.rodsbooks.com/efi-bootloaders/controlling-sb.html#setuputil.

 ## Plymouth
 Fist we need to install a aur helper.
 I prefer yay but you can use any helper or manully git clone and `makepkg` each package on your own.